NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 ## Plans

+NOTE: Anything preceeded by "???" is a feature that I'm not sure if I want to implement yet.
+I'm still thinking about it.

+- Finish a basic, custom implementation of WFC:
   - [x] Parse input image to collect unique tiles
   - [x] Create adjacency rules from connected tiles
   - [x] Create frequency hints from connected tiles
+  - [x] Let adjacency rules play a role in tile selection
-- [ ] Let frequency hints play a role in tile selection
+  - [x] Let frequency hints play a role in tile selection
   - [x] Create a simple GUI for the user to adjust algorithm parameters

-- [ ] Experiment with different implementations of WFC (freq hints vs no freq hints, memoization for entropies vs re-calculation of all entropies, etc.).
+- Perform analysis on different implementations of WFC to see how they affect the output:
-- [ ] Gather appropriate data for different implementations, like operation counts or running time, and plot these results in an appropriate way (e.g. a line graph).
+  - [ ] Setup a way to gather appropriate data for different implementations, like operation counts or running time, and plot these results in an appropriate way (e.g. a line graph).
-- [ ] Allow the user to upload the tile variant images in *addition* to the input image.
-The file names from the tile variant images will be used to determine the tile type, which can be used in an exported tilemap for easier use in game development.
+  - [ ] Test frequency hints vs no frequency hints.
+  - [ ] Test memoization for entropies vs re-calculation of all entropies.

 - Tweak algorithm propagation rules to achieve better output:
   - [x] For edge tiles analyzed in the input grid, because some of their neighbors don't exist, let the **most common** tile found in the input grid be the only tile that can be placed next to the edge tile.
-Best case scenario, the most common tile is "air" or "empty" so it fits well.
+Best case scenario, the most common tile is "air" or "empty" so it will probably fit well.
+  - [x] Implement a "backtracking" feature that allows the algorithm to backtrack and try a different tile if it gets stuck (i.e. no tiles can be placed in a cell).
+Utilize use a stack of previous states to accomplish this.
+  - [ ] Implement Shannon Entropy as a more accurate form of entropy.
+Shannon Entropy accounts for weighted probabilities of tiles.
+- [ ] ???
+Allow the user to upload the tile variant images in *addition* to the input image.
+The file names from the tile variant images will be used to determine the tile type, which can be used in an exported tilemap for easier use in game development

 ## How to use